Sara Llana: Senior

-In 2013 she competed in the international Gymnasiada in Brasilia, in which she was ranked 4th in the All-Arounf, as well as with hoop, ball and ribbon.
+In 2013 she competed in the international Gymnasiada in Brasilia, in which she was ranked 4th in the All-Around, as well as with hoop, ball and ribbon.
 In 2014 she competed in the Holon Grand Prix finishing in 8th place and the Lisbon international tournament where she won gold with hoop ball, clubs and ribbon as well as in the All-Around.
 In autumn Sara was selected for the World Championships in Izmir, with Carolina Rodríguez and Natalia García, participating in hoop and ball.
 She was 6th in the team event, 58th with hoop and 74th with ball.
 In November she participated in the Euskalgym Vitoria.

 In 2015 at the Holon Grand Prix she placed 4th with ball, ribbon, hoop and clubs, which earned her a 5th All-Around position.
 After winning bronze at the Spanish Championships behind Carolina Rodríguez and Natalia García, Llana participated in the Izmir International Tournament where he was 4th with hoop, ribbon, and the All-Around and won silver with clubs.
 In September Sara was selected for her second World Championships in Stuttgart, she performed only with clubs.
 At that time Sara was recovering from an injury to his left hand that conditioned part of his preparation for the season.
 She was 44th with clubs and 10th in the team category.
 In November she returned to participate in the Euskalgym.

 Llana participated in the 2016 Grand Prix in Moscow where she was 22nd and then the MTM Ljubljana international tournament, where she placed 7th in the hoop final, 8th with ball and 6th with clubs, as well as 7th place in the All-Around.
 In October 2016 she performed at the Euskalgym.